Kntnt/kntnt-page-blocks/README.md

 A *foreground position* is a class only applicable on a foreground layer in a part within the layout-100 class.
 The foreground position class determines the position and width of the only element in the layer.
 The foreground position class ins one of following mutal exclusive classes:

-* `wide`: The foreground element fills all of the available width.
+* `position-wide`: The foreground element fills all of the available width.
 This is the default.
-* `narrow`: The foreground fills all of the available width up to a limit.
+* `position-narrow`: The foreground fills all of the available width up to a limit.
 The limit is determiend by the custom property `--blocks-narrow-width`.
-* `left-33`: The foreground element takes up 1/3 of the available width and is justifed to the left.
+* `position-left-33`: The foreground element takes up 1/3 of the available width and is justifed to the left.
-* `left-50`: The foreground element takes up 1/2 of the available width and is justifed to the left.
+* `position-left-50`: The foreground element takes up 1/2 of the available width and is justifed to the left.
-* `left-67`: The foreground element takes up 2/3 of the available width and is justifed to the left.
+* `position-left-67`: The foreground element takes up 2/3 of the available width and is justifed to the left.
-* `right-33`: The foreground element takes up 1/3 of the available width and is justifed to the right.
+* `position-right-33`: The foreground element takes up 1/3 of the available width and is justifed to the right.
-* `right-50`: The foreground element takes up 1/2 of the available width and is justifed to the right.
+* `position-right-50`: The foreground element takes up 1/2 of the available width and is justifed to the right.
-* `right-67`: The foreground element takes up 2/3 of the available width and is justifed to the right.
+* `position-right-67`: The foreground element takes up 2/3 of the available width and is justifed to the right.

 A *foreground look* is a part-level class that determines the look of the part’s content.
 Following mutual part-level classes are available: